 Many proponents of using baking soda and lemon juice for whiter teeth insist that the harmful acid in lemon juice is balanced out by the high pH of baking soda.
 However, there’s no evidence that baking soda completely neutralizes the acidity of lemon juice.
 It’s also very hard to know whether you have the right ratio of acid to base when making your own paste at home.

 Given the risk of permanently damaging your tooth enamel, it’s best to leave the lemons in the kitchen.

 If you’re interested in whitening your teeth, talk to your dentist first.
 They can recommend safe over-the-counter options or discuss more intensive treatments with you.

 To reap the dental benefits of baking soda, try brushing your teeth with a mixture containing 1 teaspoon of baking soda and 2 teaspoons of water.
 You can also look for a toothpaste that contains baking soda and hydrogen peroxide.
-A six-week clinical trial found that toothpaste with these ingredients whitened teeth more than regular toothpaste did.
+A found that toothpaste with these ingredients whitened teeth more than regular toothpaste did.

 When applied to the skin, lemon juice can reduce wrinkles, fade scars, and brighten your skin.
 The gritty texture of baking soda works as an exfoliator to clean out your pores.
 When you mix these two together, you get an easy, homemade scrub that does the work of several products.

 There’s no evidence that baking soda provides any benefits for your skin, even when combined with lemon juice.
 In fact, baking soda can actually harm your skin.